dansl/MacOS-Apps/README.md

   ls Tools/
   cd !$
   ```
   This would use "Tools/" in place of !$.
-A better way to do the same is to use alt+period.
-You can use period a number of times to shuffle between the options of the last commands.

 - Reuse the previous command in present command with !! - You can call the entire previous command with !!.
 This is particularly useful when you have to run a command and realize that it needs root privileges.
   ```